working-group-two/engineering-blog/pages/index.md

 Mobile communication has been immensely successful.
 With over five billion users it is one of the world's most widely used technologies.

 This reach has a price.
-Standardization, local implementations and decades of legacy have effectively stifled product innovation, leaving new products to come from internet players.
+Extreme standardization, local implementations and configurations,  as well as decades of accumulated legacy have effectively stifled product and service innovation.
+Operators have largely been left with innovating on pricing, billing and bundling while  leaving new products and services to come from internet players.

-We are about combining the reach of mobile operators with the innovation capacity of an internet player.
+Our ambition is to bridge these two worlds: Enable operators to utilize their local presence, customers and reach with modern technology to give mobile operators the innovation capacity of an internet player.

 We do this in four steps:
 1. We rebuild telco the "internet way"